Dealing

 training or a rider previously ignoring the above conditions.

-- If you are a nervous or novice rider,
+If you are a nervous or novice rider,

-get a more experienced rider to ride your horse a
+get a more experienced rider to ride your horse a few

-worth having regular lessons on your horse
+having regular lessons on your horse

-to find out what you are doing wrong and put it right.
+to find out what you are doing wrong and put it right

-- If your horse lacks the confidence to hack out
+- If your horse lacks the confidence to hack out alone,

-alone, ride out with a companion to help him to gain confidence
+ride out with a companion to help him to gain confidence

 and get over this.

-Ask your horse to stop while your friend
+Ask your horse to stop while your friend rides

-your companion to catch up.
+companion to catch up.

 Continue this leapfrogging - making the distances longer each time.